kateincoding/born2beroot/evaluation.md

 Aptitude is a high-level package manager while APT is lower-level package manager which can be used by other higher-level package managers

-* apt: Apt is whole command line with no GUI.
-It finds that package in configured list of sources specified in ‘/etc/apt/sources.list’

-* Aptitude: Aptitude is front-end to advanced packaging tool which adds a user interface to the functionality
->>>>>>> 47d69848219466210f1158941aaa20965b187b8c

 Both servers are popular choices in the market; let us discuss some of the major difference:

 * One should pick Debian as it generally has more up to date packages and because it is easier to upgrade to a newer version.
 A lot of people have started their GNU/Linux journey with Red Hat Linux, and they have always used CentOS and Fedora on their Desktop.